PaulStSmith/URLShortener/ReadMe.md

 You'll need to inform, that is configure, a Connection String for the project to work correctly.

-To do this you’ll have to edit a file named `appsettings.json`, located at the project root folder.
+To do this youâ€™ll have to edit a file named `appsettings.json`, located at the project root folder.
 This file contains all the configuration for the project to run.

 Open this file in your favorite simple text editor (I recommend _Notepad++_ &#x27A8; https://notepad-plus-plus.org), locate the section named `ConnectionStrings`, and within it locate the name-value pair named `db`.